 Prendio is purpose-built for life-science procurement.
 If you are a biotech or lab-heavy organization, specialized purchasing workflows matter.

-For restaurants, retailers, dropshippers, and SMB manufacturers, that specialization is usually the wrong fit.
+For restaurants, retailers, dropshippers, and light manufacturers, that specialization is usually not the right fit.
 The buyer needs POS-driven replenishment, supplier communications, inventory receiving, and accounting handoff, not lab-specific procurement.

 What to ask before buying PO software